Central bank digital currency: History

-The present concept of "central bank digital currency" is known concept in the field of economics, whereby the central bank enables citizens to hold accounts with it, providing a reliable and safe public savings or payments medium ("retail" or "general-purpose" CBDC).

-The Bank for International Settlements (BIS) published a report in December 2020 listing the known CBDC wholesale and retail projects at that time.
-By April 2021, there would be "at least 80 central banks around the world that are looking at digital currencies."

-Another 2020 BIS survey found that 86% of central banks were examining the advantages and disadvantages of launching CBDCs, although only 14% were in advanced stages of development (such as pilot programs).
+Although the term "CBDC" did not become widely used until after 2019, central banks have researched and launched digital currency projects for decades.
+For example, Finland's central bank issued the Avant stored value e-money card in the 1990s.
+In 2014, the People's Bank of China began researching the idea of issuing a CBDC.
+Elsewhere, the Ecuadorian central bank operated a mobile payment system from 2014 to 2018.
+In 2021, Australia's central bank conducted a proof of concept for a wholesale CBDC using Ethereum to tokenize syndicated loans, aiming to automate and secure high-value transactions in the banking sector.

 Implementation

 A central bank digital currency would likely be implemented using a database run by the central bank, government, or approved private-sector entities.
 The database would keep a record (with appropriate privacy and cryptographic protections) of the amount of money held by every entity, such as people and corporations.

-In contrast to cryptocurrency, a central bank digital currency would be centrally controlled (even if it was on a distributed database), and so a blockchain or other distributed ledger would likely not be required or useful - even as they were the original inspiration for the concept.
+CBDCs may share some properties with virtual currency and cryptocurrency, such as programmability.
+In contrast to cryptocurrency, a central bank digital currency would be centrally controlled (even if it was on a distributed database), and so a blockchain or other distributed ledger would likely not be required or useful - even though they were the original inspiration for the concept.